Sciss/ScalaFreesound/README.md

 ## requirements / installation

-This project builds with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.12, 2.13, Dotty.
 The last version to support Scala 2.11 was 1.19.0.

 To link to it:

     libraryDependencies += "de.sciss" %% "scalafreesound"  % v

-The current version `v` is `"2.2.0"`
+The current version `v` is `"2.3.0"`

 Or to link to an individual module